Beti Bachao Beti Padhao: Support

 The Government of India constituted a National Executive Committee in 2015 to guide the implementation of the Beti Bachao Beti Padhao (BBBP) scheme across the country.
-The committee spearheads several national-level campaigns and programmes under the dual themes of “Save the Girl Child” and “Educate the Girl Child.”
+The committee spearheads several national-level campaigns and programmes under the dual themes of "Save the Girl Child" and "Educate the Girl Child."
 Dr. Rajendra Phadke serves as the National Convener of the BBBP Abhiyan, coordinating strategic oversight, inter-state collaboration, and stakeholder engagement for the initiative.

 The Beti Bachao campaign is also supported by the Indian Medical Association.

-Movie based on Beti Bachao Beti Padhao
+In popular culture

-In August 2023 a movie Titled ‘Panch Kriti’ - Five Elements based on Swachh Bharat Mission was released in India which featured five stories and is set in Chanderi in Bundelkhand, Madhya Pradesh, has been largely shot in real locations.
-It was a women-centric film that touches upon several important themes and topics pertaining to women.
-It also delves into the importance of social movements taking place in India like ‘Swachh Bharat Abhiyaan’ and ‘Beti Bachao Beti Padhaao Abhiyaan’.
+In August 2023, a film titled Panch Kriti, based on the Swachh Bharat Mission, was released in India.
+It featured five stories set in Chanderi in Bundelkhand, Madhya Pradesh, was largely shot on real locations.
+The film is women-centric and addresses several themes pertaining to women.
+It also explores the importance of social movements in India, such as the Swachh Bharat Abhiyan and the Beti Bachao Beti Padhao Abhiyan.